-I’ve photographed weddings from the simplest of elopements to over-the-top elegant affairs; from intimate ceremonies on private tropical islands to massive tented receptions in the Green Mountains, and everything in between.
+I’ve photographed weddings from the simplest of elopements to over-the-top elegant affairs; from intimate ceremonies on private islands to massive tented receptions in the Green Mountains, and everything in between.
 What do they all have in common?
 Clients who have come to love my style of documentary photography mixed with a splash of guided portraits.
 Read on to see if I'm a good fit for your day.

 Ear-splitting grins that show well-earned laugh lines.

 Flower girls throwing temper-tantrums.
 A moment of uncertainty, followed by a calming deep breath.

 Excitement so tangible you can almost touch it.

 These are the moments I live for as an artist.
 Of course I strive to capture the beauty of the day; this is probably the biggest party you’ll ever throw, and the time and thought that has gone into every detail should and will be captured.
 But the images that make my heart skip a beat are the ones where I manage to distill the emotion of the day into windows that will transport you back in time every time you look at them.
 These are the images that you’ll hold as priceless: grandma living it up on the dance floor, your best friend’s speech that moves you to tears, or that stolen kiss you thought I missed.

 I make my best photographic art with couples who love and appreciate my style, and I work tirelessly from the day I'm booked until the day I deliver your album to create an enjoyable and memorable client experience.

 For the vast majority of any wedding day, I try to hide in plain sight.
 I'm a happy person who can make friends anywhere, so I tend to get to know your loved ones while I shoot, gradually increasing their comfort around me and my cameras.
 One of the comments I often hear from my clients and their guests is that they barely saw me… and that’s a good thing!
 The best way to document the actual events of your day is for me to blend in and be unnoticed.